nais/doc/observability/tracing/README.md

 # Distributed tracing

 With program flow distributed across many microservices, the ability to observe the different services in context can become a valuable tool for development and operations.

-The simplest way to accomplish this is to observe the Istio service mesh using Kiali.
+The simplest way to get an overview is to observe the Istio service mesh using Kiali.
 Additionally, NAIS supports two different methods of distributed tracing: [Envoy-based tracing](#envoy-based-extraction) (recommended), and [direct submission of tracing data to Jaeger](#trace-headers).

 ## Visualizing service mesh with Kiali